KannonZenetism/zenetism-field-physics/zenetism/MPX_trinities_of_motion.md

-## MPX – Trinities of Motion — Centropic and Entropic
+## MPX: Trinities of Motion — Centropic and Entropic

 This section explores the symmetry between centropic and entropic trinities, offering an interpretation of pre-emanative paradox.